Alert - Vulnerability impacting Cisco devices (CVE-2023-20198) - Update 3

 Details

-On October 16, 2023, Cisco reportedFootnote 1Footnote 2 that a critical, 0-day privilege escalation vulnerability in the web UI interface of routers, switches and wireless controllers running IOS XE are being remotely exploited to gain privileged access.
+On October 16, 2023, Cisco reportedFootnote 1Footnote 2 that a critical, 0-day privilege escalation vulnerability VulnerabilityA flaw or weakness in the design or implementation of an information system or its environment that could be exploited to adversely affect an organization's assets or operations. in the web UI interface InterfaceA boundary across which two systems communicate.
+An interface might be a hardware connector used to link to other devices, or it might be a convention used to allow communication between two software systems. of routers, switches and wireless controllers running IOS XE are being remotely exploited to gain privileged access.

 This vulnerability is tracked under CVE-2023-20198 and has the maximum security CVSS rating of 10.0.Footnote 3